lencap/kube/README.md

   * On k3 host use output of above command to join cluster (as root, sudo)

 ## Other Steps
-1. If you're having issues and want to tear everything down and start over:
+* If you're having issues and want to tear everything down and start over.
+The easiest thing to do is to delete the two VMs with `vm del k2 -f`, and on, then reprovision.
+Alternatively you can try:
   * `sudo kubeadm reset -f && iptables -F && iptables -t nat -F && iptables -t mangle -F && iptables -X && ipvsadm -C`

-2. Confirm both nodes are running:
+* Confirm both nodes are running:
   * `kubectl get nodes`

 ```